Salt Water Flush for Colon Cleansing

-- You would like to regularly cleanse your colon, but you’re on a budget.
+- you’d like to regularly cleanse your colon, but you’re on a budget.

-**Note: Unfortunately, Salt Water Flushes are not right for everyone.
-Please make sure you refer to the bottom section of this post to determine if it is an appropriate method of colon cleansing for you.
+**Note: Unfortunately, Salt Water Flushes aren’t for everyone.
+Please make sure you refer to the bottom section of this post to determine if it’s an appropriate method of colon cleansing for you.

 How Does a Salt Flush Work?

 A Salt Water Flush is a salt solution that you drink first thing in the morning.
 It requires a heaping dose of high quality, untreated salt in a large volume of water.
-The salt solution has the same specific gravity as your blood so your kidneys don’t have to process it, and it’s not absorbed into the blood.
-The solution simply makes its way through your GI tract causing a “tidal wave” effect, pushing everything along until it comes out the other end.
+The salt solution has the same specific gravity as your blood–therefore it simply makes its way through your GI tract causing a “tidal wave” effect–pushing everything along until it comes out the other end.

 High Quality Salt

 - saltwater lagoon on the WA coast image by mjdundee

 It is imperative that you use a high quality, natural sea salt such as Premier Pink Salt, Sun Fire Salt or a high quality Himalayan Salt from your local health food store.
 Highly heated, chemically treated table salt or other conventional salts should never be used in a Salt Water Flush.
 These types of salts are highly toxic and can be very damaging to your body.

 Salt Water Flush Instructions